Chill the butter in the freezer for 15 minutes.

-Pulse the pecans in a food processor or until finely ground, 6 to 7 pulses.
+Pulse the raw pecans in a food processor until finely ground, 6 to 7 pulses.
 Add the flour and salt, and pulse an additional 4 to 5 times.
 Add the chilled butter and pulse until the texture looks mealy, 6 to 7 pulses.
-Remove the lid of the food processor, add the water and bourbon, and pulse until the mixture holds together when squeezed and feels like dough, 5 to 6 more pulses.
-Transfer the dough to a 1 gallon-sized zip-top bag, squeeze together until it forms a ball, then press into a rounded disk and refrigerate for 30 minutes.
+Add the water and 2 tablespoons of rye, and pulse until the mixture holds together when squeezed in the hand, 5 to 6 more pulses.
+Transfer the dough to a 1 gallon zip-top bag, squeeze together with your hands until it forms a ball, then press into a rounded disk and refrigerate for 30 minutes.

-Whisk the eggs, sugar, golden syrup, butter, bourbon, vanilla, and salt together in a medium mixing bowl until combined.
-Set aside.
+Whisk the eggs, sugar, golden syrup, butter, rye whiskey, the bitters, vanilla, and salt together in a medium mixing bowl until combined and set aside.

 Remove the dough from the refrigerator.
-Cut along two sides of the zip-top bag, open the bag to expose the dough, and sprinkle both sides very lightly with flour.
+Cut along two sides of the zip-top bag, open the bag to expose the dough, and sprinkle both sides lightly with flour.
 Cover with the bag and roll out with a rolling pin to an 11-inch circle.
-Open the bag again, and sprinkle the top of the dough with flour.
-Place the dough into a 9 1/2- to 10-inch tart pan that is 2 inches deep.
-Gently press the dough into the sides of the pan, crimping and trimming the edges as necessary.
+Open the bag and lift the dough into a 9 1/2 x 2-inch tart pan.
+Gently press the dough into the pan, working it halfway up the side.